Western SARE: Graduate Student Grants in Sustainable Agriculture

 Graduate Student Grants

 Producer Involvement: Congress mandates that the SARE grant program depart from “business as usual.”
-To that end, the Administrative Council requires that agricultural producers (farmers and ranchers) be involved in any SARE-funded Researchand Education project.
+To that end, the Administrative Council requires that agricultural producers (farmers and ranchers) be involved in any SARE-funded Graduate Student project.

 Western SARE Graduate Student projects should:

-- Conduct research and education, not research or education.
-Both elements are required.
+- Conduct research and education, both elements are required.

 - Demonstrate measurable impacts and outcomes that can increase the body of knowledge of sustainable agriculture.

-- Produce scholarly works and educational materials to assist others in acquiring new knowledge.
+- Produce scholarly products and educational materials to assist others in acquiring new knowledge.

 - Communicate the project goals, activities, and findings to producers and other stakeholders.